Stephen

 Foley said it requires 5,000 litres of aqua regia to extract one

-kilogram of gold from printed circuit boards, none of which can be
+kilogram of gold from printed circuit boards, none of which can

-be extracted using only 100 litres of solution, all of which can
+can be extracted using only 100 litres of solution, all of which

-50 cents a litre.
+only 50 cents a litre.

-With lower toxicity, cheaper cost and quicker extraction, Foley's
+With lower toxicity, cheaper cost and quicker extraction,

-industry and be a veritable gold mine, so to speak.
+the industry and be a veritable gold mine, so to speak.

 The next step for Foley and his team is to move the process into